Hairstylist and Makeup Artist

 What types of clients are the worst to deal with?

-Asked by Monica over 12 years ago
+Asked by Monica almost 13 years ago

 When I meet with a client and I see that they are super disorganized, emotional or indecisive, I know that I am in for a rough one.
 Typically, these are stressful situations so we need to go into things with a plan.
 I can help with the plan, but it’s important for them to share their vision with me so I can make it happen.
 I may be a lot of things, but a mind reader is not one of them.